 - Villainous Friendship: With the unidentified female Inquisitor.
 Apparently, they've set up a hobby to drink a local alcoholic beverage for each time they've killed a Jedi there.
 Turns out that for once in this organization, they do genuinely care about each other, as they defend each other from Vader's attacks (as he wants to execute the female for her betrayal, and now the Twi'lek for defending her) and flee together.

-An elite group of troopers assigned to help the Inquisitorius hunt down any remaining Jedi.
+An elite group of Stormtroopers assigned to help the Inquisitorius hunt down any remaining Jedi.
 Like many Stormtrooper legions, they were originally comprised of veteran Clones, but were eventually replaced with human conscripts.
+Despite this their forces still wore Phase II clone paratrooper armor; albeit colored black and red.

 - Bald of Evil: The few who are seen unmasked tend to have shaved heads.